stephenkyang/tp/docs/UserGuide.md

 ### 5. Stats

 You can find out the stats for the month or year.
+The format is:

-The format is stats show [optional] /m month /y year (/v means verbose options, d for deposit, e for expense)
+stats show [optional] /m month /y year /v verbose (d for deposit, e for expense)
 ```
 stats show /m 03 /y 2023 /v de
 _______________